-If you are seeking stability, career growth, and job progression, you should definitely consider a career in engineering.
+If you seek stability, career growth, and job progression, consider a career in engineering.

-These courses will provide you with a strong foundation in technical, scientific, and problem solving skills to create, design, and improve current systems.
+These courses will provide you with a strong foundation in technical, scientific, and problem-solving skills to create, design, and improve systems.

-Engineers work in a broad range of industries like developing, designing, materials and systems, and testing and evaluating new technologies.
+Engineers work in various industries, like developing, designing materials and systems, and testing and evaluating new technologies.
 They study proven scientific methods and try to apply them to real-world issues.

 Furthermore, they implement their mathematical, scientific, and technological expertise to nearly every aspect of everyday life; from designing safer cars and aircraft, improving global communication systems, and building roads and skyscrapers to creating more efficient data storage, developing new materials and chemicals, and helping minimise pollution in our environment.

-All in all, engineers are the leading problem solvers globally, striving at every level to improve the universal standard of living, expand humanity's reach, and overall enhance our world.
+Engineers are global problem solvers, striving at every level to improve the universal standard of living, expand humanity's reach, and enhance our world overall.

 2. Major Duties and Tasks of an Engineer